ddelong/ddelong.github.io/_posts/2004-10-05-which-blogging-tool-are-you.md

   <tr>
     <td>
       You are a very conservative and introverted person.
-You live in your own world and you&#8217;re not very easy to approach.<br /> <br /> <a href="http://wannabegirl.org/quiz/tool/">Which Blogging Tool Are You?</a>
+You live in your own world and you're not very easy to approach.<br /> <br /> <a href="http://wannabegirl.org/quiz/tool/">Which Blogging Tool Are You?</a>
     </td>
   </tr>
 </table>